itsSauravK/Election-Voting-Blockchain/readme.md

 ACCOUNT_MNEMONIC=
 RINKEBY_ENDPOINT=

-Go to React root folder and make .env file REACT_APP_Contract =
+Go to React root folder and make .env file.
+## .env variables.
+REACT_APP_Contract =
 > Put your own account mnemoic and rinkeby endpoint

 ### To get the contract address, do the following in root folder

- `node ethereum/compile.js`
+ `node ethereum/compile.js`.
- `node ethereum/deploy.js`
+ `node ethereum/deploy.js`.

 # To contribute